ChickenProp/chickenprop.github.com/drafts/how-the-uk-taxes-periods.md

 Since 2001, the government almost certainly doesn't consider sanitary products to be non-essential.
 It taxes them at a reduced rate compared to almost everything else, but at a higher rate than some other things.

 Under EU law, the government [isn't allowed](http://en.wikipedia.org/wiki/European_Union_value_added_tax#Zero_rate_derogation) to zero-rate them.
 We have other zero-rated things, but they were zero-rated before we joined the EU.
+The VAT on sanitary products is as low as it is permitted to be.

 We might (or might not) be able to exempt sanitary products instead of zero-rating them.
 But there's an [important difference](http://en.wikipedia.org/wiki/European_Union_value_added_tax#Exemption_from_VAT).
 If you buy raw materials, produce a product, sell it, and have to pay VAT on the sale, then you can claim back the VAT that your supplier paid on the materials.
 If you *don't* pay VAT on the sale, you can't claim back that VAT.
 If sanitary products were exempt rather than not zero-rated, the selling price might (or might not) go up because of this, depending on the cost of raw materials.
 It's almost certainly more complicated than this, but: